VIKHYATJALOTA/Personal_Dashboard/README.md

 In this Project:

-*Learned how to track personal expenses,income and financial goals.
+1.)Learned how to track personal expenses,income and financial goals.

-*Build a dashboard  in PowerBI to improve clients spending.
+2.)Build a dashboard  in PowerBI to improve clients spending.